jitterbit/get-changed-files/README.md

 Get the files modified in a commit or commits.
 You can choose to get all changed files, only added files, only modified files, only deleted files, or all added and modified files.
-These outputs are available via the `steps` output context and the local file system.
+These outputs are available via the `steps` output context.
 The `steps` output context exposes the output names `all`, `added`, `modified`, `deleted`, and `added_modified`.
-The step also outputs these files to the local file system at `./changed-files/`.
-The file names are `changed-files/all.json`, `changed-files/added.json`, `changed-files/modified.json`, `changed-files/deleted.json`, and `changed-files/added_modified.json`.

 # Usage